mesolitica/transformers-openai-api/README.md

 3. Disconnected signal, so this is to ensure early stop.
 4. Properly cleanup KV Cache after each requests.
 5. Support Encoder-Decoder T5.
-6. Continuous batching for better throughput, support both Encoder-Decoder and Decoder.
-7. Support Audio Transcriptions with streaming token using Whisper.
+6. Support Audio Transcriptions with streaming token using Whisper.

 ## how to install